 Performance Management Software

-Lastly, performance management software is just what your remote team needs if they’re to hold themselves accountable.
+Lastly, performance management software or remote workforce management is just what your remote team needs if they’re to hold themselves accountable.
 Performance management software, such as 15Five and Lattice, also helps you as the team leader to:

 - Set job expectations and objectives